Hollow Earth: Contrary evidence

-Schiehallion experiment
+Density of the Earth

 In 1735, Pierre Bouguer and Charles Marie de La Condamine chartered an expedition from France to the Chimborazo volcano in Ecuador.
 Arriving and climbing the volcano in 1738, they conducted a vertical deflection experiment at two different altitudes to determine how local mass anomalies affected gravitational pull.
 In a paper written a little over ten years later, Bouguer commented that his results had at least falsified the Hollow Earth Theory.
 In 1772, Nevil Maskelyne proposed to repeat the same experiment to the Royal Society.
 Within the same year, the Committee of Attraction was formed and they sent Charles Mason to find the perfect candidate for the vertical deflection experiment.
 Mason found the Schiehallion mountain, where the experiment took place and not only supported the earlier Chimborazo Experiment but yielded far greater results.

+In 1798, Henry Cavendish published a measurement of the density of the Earth based on a torsion balance.
+These results were later repurposed into a measurement of the gravitational constant.